How to cook food in LEGO Fortnite - Dexerto

 Food is plentiful in the world of LEGO Fortnite, with raspberries, pumpkins, and corn stalks available to be picked right when you spawn into the game.

-Although this food will help you recover some of your hunger and health, cooking those basic ingredients can result in some more powerful treats that can give your character powerful effects.
+Although this food will help you recover some of your hunger and health, cooking those basic ingredients can result in some more powerful treats that can give your character powerful effects and ease your survival.

 Here’s how to cook food in LEGO Fortnite, and all the recipes you can cook up.